 The entire story is best summed up by reading Wikipedia, but it basically stems from the aftermath of the Jacobite uprising of 1745 when Highland clans joined forces under the banner of Charles Edward Stuart in an attempt to reclaim the throne in the Stuart name.

-The Jacobites were defeated, and in retribution the Highlanders were subjugated in a number of ways – including pushing out crofters to make way for sheep farming which was more profitable for the landowners.
+The Jacobites were defeated, and in retribution, the Highlanders were subjugated in a number of ways – including pushing out crofters to make way for sheep farming which was more profitable for the landowners.

 The purge was fast and unrelenting, and within a hundred years the ancient culture of the Highlands was lost forever, with entire families forced to leave their homes to either emigrate or relocate to the cities.

-What remains of their legacy is a collection of ruined dwellings stretching across the Highlands and islands of Scotland, and Boreraig is just one such example.
+What remains of their legacy is a collection of ruined dwellings stretching across the Highlands and Islands of Scotland, and Boreraig is just one such example.

-Sitting amongst the ruins of the village is a strange experience.
+Sitting among the ruins of the village is a strange experience.
 It’s a haunting place, yet it’s also utterly beautiful and I have to admit while I was there I became slightly envious of the people who woke up to such stunning views every morning.

 Immediately ahead there are small islands sitting in the middle of the loch, framed by the Sleat Peninsula which lies on the opposite side of the body of water.

-The ruins of Dunscaith Castle can just about be seen to the south-west, and the Allt na Peighinn waterfall is visible to the east.
+The ruins of Dunscaith Castle can just about be seen to the southwest, and the Allt na Peighinn waterfall is visible to the east.
 The shoreline around Boreraig is flat and the water is shallow, so it would be a perfect place to explore in a kayak.